quickgrid/code-lab/learning_cpp/README.md

 > ninja myapp

+In build folder `myapp.exe` will be generated.
 Now it can be run with following command.

 > ./myapp.exe